Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Certificate Search

 \subsection{Points}

 The points $\Children{}=\langle p_1,\dots, p_k\rangle$ determining the first level of the search tree are generated by an optimization problem defined on the formula $\phi$ following the Logic-To-Optimization approach~\cite{ATVApaper}.
 Here we translate the satisfiability problem into a numerical minimization problem, mapping the logic formula $\phi$ into the non-negative real-valued function $\LtoO(\phi) \equiv H: \mathbb{R}^n\rightarrow\mathbb{R}_{\geq 0}$ (called the \textit{objective function}) such that for every satisfying assignment, this objective function is zero, and for assignments that do not satisfy the formula, the objective function is typically (but not always) non-zero.
-Then we find local minima of $H$ through an unconstrained optimization algorithm such as basin hopping~\cite{basinhoppin}.
+Then we find local minima of $H$ through an unconstrained optimization algorithm such as basin hopping~\cite{basinhoppin}, a two-phases Monte Carlo Markov Chain method that alternates local minimization with random jumps.
 In our implementation, we compute $k=100$ local minima, and process them in the order of their value.